jwaldrep/mystery-word/README.md

 -----|:--------------:|-----------
 Easy   | E | It almost seems like the computer is trying to help you out...
 Medium | M | Just a normal hangman game where the computer picks a word and user guesses...but I hope you have a good vocabulary!
 I think you'll actually stand a chance here, even without the hints.
 Hard   | H | Just when you thought you were getting the hang of it, the computer starts flexing its processor.
-You might need the hints here to make any headway here, but I promise the computer is not outright lying.
+You might need the hints here to make any headway, but I promise the computer is not outright lying.
 If you don't believe me, check your guesses against the word after you've lost.
+And you'll almost certainly lose.
-Evil   | V | Same as hard, but hints are misleading (suggests worst possible guess)
+Evil   | V | Now it seems clear that the computer is out to get you, and you don't stand a chance.

 ###Word Length
 Choose from the following to select the number of letters in the mystery word: